Facebook Riddle Llama Profile Pictures: Do They Contain Malware Or Hacks? + Answer

 Some messages have been shared over and over again for a decade or more via emails and then social media - so any information in the message has been distorted from the original or is completely out of date (such as a missing person).

-The giraffe riddle message is a relatively harmless joke though, so go ahead and share it and have some fun!
+The llama riddle message is a relatively harmless joke though, so go ahead and share it and have some fun!

 More by this Author